St. Ambrose Cathedral (Des Moines, Iowa): Cathedral exterior

-The cathedral was designed in the Romanesque Revival style that is similar to the historic churches found in southern France.
-The Bedford limestone structure measures 185 by 102 ft.
-The main façade features a prominent main entrance in the center.
-It is contained in a round arch below a triangular pediment.
-Above it are four elongated round-arched windows that are separated by a pair of columns in the Corinthian order.
-The entranceway is flanked on the right by a tall bell tower, which is composed of five sections that are differentiated by a change in the stonework, and topped by a pyramid-shaped spire.
-It rises to a height of 120 ft.
+St. Ambrose Cathedral was designed in the Romanesque Revival style, similar to churches found in Southern France.
+Covered in Bedford limestone, the structure measures 185 by 102 ft.
+The main entranced is contained in a round arch below a triangular pediment.
+Mounted above the entrance are four elongated, round-arched windows that are separated by a pair of Corinthian columns.

+The cathedral has a bell tower that is 120 ft tall.
+The bell tower is split into five sections, each with a different style of stonework.
+It is topped by a pyramid-shaped spire.
 Flanking the left side of the entrance is a structure that is two-thirds the height of the larger church and is articulated by a semicircular projection that is topped by a conical roof.
-At the opposite side of the church from the entrance is a rounded apse.
-When it was first built the church had a symmetrical design to it.
+The exterior of the church features a rounded apse.
+When it was first built, the church had a symmetrical design to it.
 When the chapel was built that symmetry was broken.